-Course code 112

-URL http://eclass.uowm.gr/courses/MECH127/

-Recommended Prerequisites • Statics

-Course content Kinematics of particles (position vector, velocity, acceleration, rectangular coordinates, cylindrical coordinates, tangential coordinates, relative motion), Kinetics of particles (Newton's and Euler's laws of motion, principles of impulse and momentum, principles of work and energy), Kinematics of rigid bodies (translation, pure rotation, plane motion, rotation about a fixed point, spatial motion, relative motion), Kinetics of rigid bodies (inertia tensor, Newton's and Euler's laws of motion, principles of impulse and momentum, principles of work and energy, inertia forces), Applications (eccentric impact, balancing of rotating rigid bodies, axisymmetric rigid body rotation).
+DYNAMICS Course code 112 URL http://eclass.uowm.gr/courses/MECH127/ Recommended Statics Prerequisites Course content Kinematics of particles (position vector. velocity, acceleration. rectangular coordinates, cylindrical coordinates, tangential coordinates, relative motion), Kinetics of particles (Newton's and Euler's laws of motion, principles of impulse and momentum, principles of work and energy), Kinematics of rigid bodies (translation, pure rotation, plane motion, rotation about a fixed point, spatial motion, relative motion), Kinetics of rigid bodies (inertia tensor, Newton's and Euler's laws of motion, principles of impulse and momentum, principles of work and energy, inertia forces), Applications (eccentric impact, balancing of rotating rigid bodies, axisymmetric rigid body rotation).
+Expected learning Upon successful completion of this course, students will be able to: outcomes and competences to be have a full understanding of the basic principles of acquired: dynamics. understand the relationship between the movement of material bodies and the forces that cause motion or develop during motion.

-Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: have a full understanding of the basic principles of dynamics. understand the relationship between the movement of material bodies and the forces that cause motion or develop during motion. classify the equilibrium benefits of material points and solid bodies. analyze the movement of dynamic systems consisting of material points or solid bodies. calculate the mass parameters of inertia of solid bodies. apply the basic principles of dynamic problem solving

-with emphasis on the analysis and determination of motion and the forces that develop during the motion of the bodies.

-• solve typical examples using analytical and numerical methods.

-Lectures (13 weeks x 3 hour of Theory and 2 hours of Exercises) and homeworks.
+classify the equilibrium benefits of material points and

+solid bodies. analyze the movement of dynamic systems consisting of material points or solid bodies. calculate the mass parameters of inertia of solid bodies. apply the basic principles of dynamic problem solving with emphasis on the analysis and determination of motion and the forces that develop during the motion of the bodies. solve typical examples using analytical and numerical methods.
+Teaching methods Lectures (13 weeks x 3 hour of Theory and 2 hours of Exercises) and homeworks.